sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Block**.
+**Comments:** term used to query twitter API was **Block**.
 Almost all tweets refer to 'blocking action'.
 Slang usage not observed. not suitable.

 ### 23) Term: **Bird**